-Daniel "Miyagui" Acosta
+Daniel "Millaghe" Acosta

-Community Coordinator and Assitant Instructor
+Community Coordinator and Instructor

 Daniel was born in Ecuador, where his parents instilled upon him the importance of working with the communities of his country.
 A communication specialist, community activist and defender of Mother Earth, Daniel’s mission is to work with the children and youth, helping to bring them into a more intimate relationship with the earth, agriculture and the protection of seeds.
 He lives in Santa Teresa de Pintag where his community projects crossover between art, liberation pedagogy and agro-ecology.
 Currently he is carrying out a Seed Bank project, which seeks to build greater consciousness of local identity via the cultivation and curation of diverse seeds.
 Somewhat of a renaissance-man, Daniel has studied, both formally and informally, Communication, Political Law, Global Education, Local Empowerment, Theatre, Film, Permaculture and Agroecology.

-Director and Lead Instructor
+Executive Director and Instructor